Who we are

 Carolyn holds a Bachelor of Arts from the Victoria University of Wellington.

-Chief Executive and Secretary to the Treasury, The Treasury
+Secretary and Chief Executive to the Treasury

 “CoFR plays an important role in ensuring we are effective kaitiaki/stewards of the regulation of the financial system in Aotearoa New Zealand.”